sst/guide/_chapters/invoking-api-endpoint-locally.md

 ---
 layout: post
 title: Invoking API endpoint locally
-description:
+description: In this chapter we look at testing API Gateway endpoints locally in your Serverless app.
+We also look at how to mock Cognito authentication info.
+We'll create a local web server for all the services in our monorepo app.
 date: 2019-10-02 00:00:00
 comments_id:
 ---

 Our notes app backend has an API Gateway endpoint.
 We want to be able to develop against this endpoint locally.
-To do this we'll use the [**serverless-offline** plugin](https://github.com/dherault/serverless- offline) to start a local web server.
+To do this we'll use the [**serverless-offline plugin**](https://github.com/dherault/serverless-offline) to start a local web server.

 ### Invoke API locally